-Select the Flow menu item
+► Select the Flow menu item

-Select the Output on menu item
+- Select the Variables menu item

-Select the Variables menu item
+- Select the Output on menu item

-- The Variables pop-up window is displayed.
+- > The Variables pop-up window is displayed.

-- Alternative: Select the Output off menu item ►
+- Alternative: Select the Output off menu item

 - > The Variables pop-up window is hidden.

 To change Variables: